Thank you for visiting my website.

 I am a public speaker, historical cookery tutor, demonstrator on the subject of food history and run Food Reminiscing Events for people living with conditions such as Dementia.
 I offer a variety of presentations to community groups, history and heritage societies, museums, Dementia Support Groups and more.
 I am a keen collector of vintage and antiquarian cookery books, manuscript recipes and an extensive range of rare "pots and pans" material culture and use these items from my personal collection for my presentations, workshops and demonstrations.

-For over six years I have written for local newspapers and publications, including a regular food column in The Lincolnshire Echo, The Target Series and Retford Times.
+I am a freelance food writer, for national newspapers and write a regular food column in The Lincolnshire Echo, The Target Series and Retford Times.
 I'm also the recipe contributor for the fastest growing local publications - Wolds Scene and Lincs Scene.
 My recipes are always inspired by my love of vintage and antiquarian cookbooks and my passion for good local Lincolnshire produce, seasonality, foraging and sometimes long forgotten traditions and festivals.
 So often our traditions and celebrations are intrinsically linked to feasting and food - Christmas, Easter, Bonfire Night.........and I love to share recipes that bring all of these elements together and most importantly are reliable, delicious and have stood the test of time.

-I'm delighted to have recently been appointed as a Lincolnshire County Council GROW Course Tutor, delivering my "Food Through the Ages" course.
-The day is a good taster, giving an insight into many different aspects of food history and includes hands on practical historical cookery.
+I'm delighted to have recently been appointed as a Lincolnshire County Council GROW Course Tutor, delivering my "Food Through the Ages" courses.
+Offering an insight into many different aspects of food history and includes practical historical cookery demonstrations.
+The next two day course is being held at Horncastle Masonic Hall on Tuesday 24th and 31st March 2020.
+Places are getting booked up fast, for further details and if you would like to attend, please contact Heritage Lincolnshire on 01529 461499.

-I love working with the fantastic charity Heritage Lincolnshire on a regular basis, especially their amazing Layers of History project.
-I've delivered historical cookery workshops on Medieval, Georgian, WW1 and WW2 eras and a Taste of Christmas Past.
-For details and to register your interest, please visit their websitewww.heritagelincolnshire.org
+I work regularly with the fantastic charity Heritage Lincolnshire, especially their amazing Layers of History project.
+I've delivered historical cookery workshops on Medieval, Georgian, WW1 and WW2 eras, Taste of Christmas Past and Food History of the Lincolnshire Limewoods.
+For details and to register your interest, please visit their website www.heritagelincolnshire.org

 There is growing awareness and recognition in the benefits of Food Reminiscing Events for people living with conditions such as Dementia.
 Kitchen items, recipes, food products, packaging and cookbooks from the 1940's onwards are powerful tools to evoke happy memories and triggers to engage in discussion and reminiscing.
 I am currently working with Heritage Lincolnshire to deliver a series of Food Reminiscing Workshops.
-The first one recently took place in Market Deeping and was a huge success and well received, this was specifically working with people living with early onset of Dementia.
-I will also be attending Dementia Awareness training immently with Heritage Lincolnshire, to gain further knowledge and insight into the ways in which Food Reminiscing Events can benefit the community and those living with these conditions.
-If you work or care for a group of people who you feel would benefit from a Food Reminiscing Event, please do get in touch with me to discuss this via email email@example.com
+The first one took place in Market Deeping and was a huge success and well received, this was specifically working with people living with early onset of Dementia.
+I recently gained my certificate in Dementia Awareness training with Heritage Lincolnshire, to gain further knowledge and insight into the ways in which Food Reminiscing Events can benefit the community and those living with these conditions.
+If you work or care for a group of people who you feel would benefit from a Food Reminiscing Event, please do get in touch with me to discuss this via email firstname.lastname@example.org The next event will be held at Belton Woods Golf Course on the 18th February 2020.
+Contact Heritage Lincolnshire for further details.

-For fifteen years my Husband and I owned RJ Hirst Family Butchers in Woodhall Spa, up until August 2018, winning many prestigious awards during this time, including winning many times Select Lincolnshire Retailer of the Year, Producer of the Year and Business of the Year.
+For fifteen years my Husband and I owned RJ Hirst Family Butchers in Woodhall Spa, up until August 2018, specialising in recreating historical Lincolnshire dishes.
+We received many prestigious awards during this time, including Select Lincolnshire Retailer of the Year, Producer of the Year and Business of the Year.
 We were also the Regional Finalist twice for the Countryside Alliance "Rural Oscars" Best Butchers for the East of England.
 My experience, knowledge and proven track record as a multi award winning artisan baker and owner of a very successful food business, gives a strong foundation to my historical cookery teaching and the food offered as part of my presentations, workshops and demonstrations.
 This includes all tasters and ingredients being prepared in my registered ELDC 5 star hygiene rated kitchen and complies with current food safety legislation.

 Here are the current range of food history presentations, workshops, demonstrations, historical cookery events that I offer.
 If you would like to discuss a bespoke event for your organisation, please do get in touch.
 If I'm able to accommodate your requirements, I will happily do so.

-GROW Course Tutor on "Food Through the Ages", a one day course covering many aspects of food history, cookery books and hands on historical cookery.
+GROW Course Tutor on "Food Through the Ages", a one or two day course covering many aspects of food history, cookery books and hands on historical cookery demonstrations.

 Food Reminiscing Event for people living with conditions such as Dementia.